 Stocks decline for a second day; Home Depot falls

-NEW YORK (AP) — U.S. stocks are ending lower for a second day in a row.
+NEW YORK (AP) — U.S. stocks are moving slightly lower in midday trading, putting the market on track for its second loss in a row.

 The Standard & Poor’s 500 index fell five points, or 0.3 percent, to 1,996 as of noon Eastern time Tuesday.